-A powerful way to end a course is to empower students to reflect on the knowledge gained, the skills developed, and the learning processes they experienced, including a possible transformation in how they understand the world or perceive themselves as learners or agents of change.
+A powerful way to end a course is to empower students to reflect on the knowledge gained, skills developed and learning processes they experienced.
+This includes possible transformations in how they understand the world or perceive themselves as learners or agents of change.

-An ending moment of reflection can help students recognize a variety of additional valuable skills–and resiliency–they’ve developed while managing their coursework, including skills that translate to their work lives and careers beyond the university.
-Below we share various ways to build a powerful ending through reflection in your course: some that bring together threads woven through your entire course plan, some that you can try as additions to your existing plans.
-The benefit for you is that as you decompress from the semester, review your students’ self-reflections and consider sharing highlights at the beginning of the next time you teach the course.
+Ending with a moment of reflection can help students recognize the additional valuable skills–and resiliency–they’ve developed while managing coursework.
+These translate to their work lives and careers beyond the university.
+Below we share ways to build a powerful ending through reflection in your course.
+Some incorporate your entire course plan, some you can try as additions to your existing plans.
+As you decompress from the semester, review your students’ self-reflections and consider sharing highlights at the beginning of the next time you teach the course.

 Why use self-reflection?

 An essential purpose for designing moments of reflection in a course is to help students develop their metacognition and self-directed learning capacity.
 Metacognition refers to the ability to “understand and monitor one’s thoughts and the assumptions and implication of one’s activities” (Lin 2001, p.
 23).
-Research summarized by Nilson (2013) indicates that students who engage in metacognition improve their performance on exams, written and designed products, and problem-solving ability.
-Moreover, metacognition helps students improve their sense of self-efficacy, independent agency, and motivation, which allows them to become more self-directed and resilient in their learning.
+Research summarized by Nilson (2013) indicates that students who engage in metacognition improve their performance on exams, written and designed products, and problem-solving abilities.
+Additionally, metacognition helps students improve their sense of self-efficacy, independent agency, and motivation.
+This allows them to become more self-directed and resilient in their learning.
 According to Ambrose and colleagues (2010, p.
 191), self-directed learners have more capacity to:

 - asses the demands of a task,